hjespers/teslams/README.md

 	}

-Alternatively, the token can be passed via --token in order to reuse a pre-existing authentication token (and avoid using login and password).
-A 90 day token can be generated using 'teslacmd -u username -p password --print_token' and you can store it for reuse in ~/.teslams/config.json in place of username and password in the following format:
+Alternatively, the token can be passed via `--token` in order to reuse a pre-existing authentication token (and avoid using login and password).
+A 90 day token can be generated using `teslacmd -u username -p password --print_token` and you can store it for reuse in `~/.teslams/config.json` in place of username and password in the following format:

 	{
 		"token": "abc123abc123abc123abc123abc123abc123abc123"
 	}

-Another alternative, username and password can be passed on the cli with -u and -p.
+Another alternative, username and password can be passed on the cli with `-u` and `-p`.
 Take care that no other users can access the system, as this will expose credentials in your history and process table `ps -ax`.
-The username and password can be passed as $TSLA_USERNAME and $TSLA_PASSWORD environment variables.
+The username and password can be passed as `$TSLA_USERNAME` and `$TSLA_PASSWORD` environment variables.
 These environment variable allow the execution of these apps in Heroku or other Platform-as-a-Service providers.

 # teslams.js - The main library (for javascript programmers)